Breakfast daily, 3 lunches including a picnic lunch in Denali National Park, 3 three-course dinners including a farewell dinner

 Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 Welcome to Alaska!
 Meet your Tour Director this evening between 5 pm and 8 pm in the hotel reception area.

 Traveling north into the majestic wilds of Alaska, visit the IDITAROD HEADQUARTERS, home of the world-famous dogsled race.
 Arrive in Talkeetna, the jumping-off point for climbers attempting to summit Denali (formerly known as Mount McKinley), the highest peak in North America at 20,320 feet.
-Board the historic ALASKA RAILROAD for a scenic trip to DENALI NATIONAL PARK (see page 39 for information about your train).
+Board the historic ALASKA RAILROAD for a scenic trip to DENALI NATIONAL PARK.
 Enjoy dinner at the Murie Science & Learning Center, followed by an exclusive PRESENTATION on Denali National Park by a local Naturalist.

 Today, a guided WILDERNESS TOUR takes you into 6-million-acre Denali National Park to explore the majestic wilderness and seek out grizzly bear, caribou, moose, and other wildlife!
 Your afternoon is free for optional adventures such as float trips, a dogsled demonstration, a helicopter ride over the park, or a delicious dinner and rollicking musical comedy performed in a camp house reminiscent of the Gold Rush era.

 This morning, spend a little more time marveling at the wonder of Denali National Park.
 Then, enjoy a friendly atmosphere during lunch at the 49th STATE BREWERY, where you’ll have a chance to sample some local specialties.
 Travel into the heart of Alaska to Fairbanks, where the remainder of the day is at leisure.

 Day 5 FAIRBANKS